Welcome Brief

 • I typically prepare by studying your work and media appearances.
 You do NOT have to do the same.

 • If there are any current topics you’re excited about (e.g. a new book or project), please let me know and I’ll make sure we cover them.
+If there is anything you'd like to avoid talking about, or tired of talking about, if let me know I'll avoid it.

-• If you have any "greatest hits" stories (important, powerful, funny, etc.), which your audiences have really enjoyed in the past, please let me know.
+• If you have any "greatest hits" stories (important, powerful, funny, etc.), which your audiences have really enjoyed in the past, let me know.
 I'll make sure we cover them.

 During Recording